luisparravicini/housapp/README.md

-## Plots hours of the day usage for users using nginx logs.
+## Plots hours of the day usage for users analyzing nginx logs.

 `collect.py` parses nginx access logs (they can be gzipped) and outputs a *.csv* file with three columns: *datetime, user, app*.
 *app* is the subdomain (it assumes something like *subdomain.domain.com*).